Digital-Alchemy-TS/documentation/Quickstart/Automation/Automation Quickstart Overview.md

 The final install step is for you to install the addon.
 ![[addon.png]]

+> [!success]
+> You are now able to run Typescript code on your Home Assistant instance! 🎉
+> Check out the [[01 Automation Next Steps|next steps guide]] for an orientation on the project you just set up
 ### 📺 In action

+No sound orientation videos, for a bit of context on what things should look like when everything goes right.

 > [!tldr] Tldw: Setup Process
 > Speed run of the setup process, taking a break to run the code manually and in the background with the addon